chrisdone/website/hakyll/posts/haskell-doesnt-have-macros.markdown

 [^5]: An open question would be whether you would include whitespace-aligned lines as "these are a list of trees", to support Haskell's indentation-sensitive syntax.
 Personally, I never liked that part of Haskell.
-But it's a real consideration.
+But it's a real consideration, it's how people code in reality.
+Infix operators are another consideration: you may want to resolve their precedence, or not.
+If you want `*` in prefix/postfix position, then balancing shouldn't get in your way.